Parents of First Year Students:

 Remember this is just the beginning: There are not a lot of entry-level CEO jobs.
 Entry level jobs are just that – everyone has to start somewhere.
 Students who have 3 six month co-ops in their fields are extremely well positioned for entry-level positions.
 Entry-level jobs often include less-than-glamorous elements.
 A “winner” entry-level job should offer more than just a paycheck.
 It should provide an opportunity to shine, to pursue an interest or develop desired skills or experience, or to work for a great company or for a great cause.

 Look inside: Successful careers require knowing what you want and how to get it.
 But without a lot of experience, how can your son or daughter know either of these things?
 Discuss things he/she’s done -- exams, jobs, projects -- and ask some good questions.
 What was satisfying about them?
 Did he/she prefer work that involved other people or independent projects?
 How

 competitive is he/she?
 These conversations can be most rewarding, but remember: your job is just to ask the questions.
-And to know, also, when to back off or refer to Career Services!
+And to know, also, when to back off or refer to Career Development!

 Experiment: Very few kids really know what they want to do when they graduate, so some spend time trying things.
 This can be nerve-wracking for parents.
 One day he’s working in retail and the next day thinking about medical school?
 Try to be patient; for some, these experiments are the only way to find a true calling.